developedbychris/ultimatechrisu/README.md

 ### About Me
 - 👀 I’m interested in all things JavaScript and I'm looking to gain skills in front-end web development!
 - 🌱 Currently learning React, Redux, Firebase, and GraphQL! 😁
+- Niches include: Anime, Music, and Fashion.

 ### Skills & Tools